Frequently Asked Questions (FAQs)

 If a potential Nursing student has a criminal record, will it affect their admission into the nursing program?
 Will it affect their ability to get a license?

 - The nursing program does not answer specific questions about criminal records.
-MaricopaNursing requires that each applicant demonstrate they have a current Level 1 fingerprint card from the AZ Department of Public Safety.
+MaricopaNursing requires that each applicant demonstrates they have a current Level 1 fingerprint card from the AZ Department of Public Safety.
 Once the student has received their Level 1 fingerprint clearance card and it is current and valid, they will meet this requirement of the nursing program.

 - The nursing program cannot answer specific licensing questions.
 Licensure is the exclusive right and responsibility of the State Board of Nursing.
-Students must satisfy the requirements of the Nurse Practice Act: Statutes, Rules and Regulations, independently of any college or school requirements for graduation.
+Students must satisfy the requirements of the Nurse Practice Act: Statutes, Rules, and Regulations, independently of any college or school requirements for graduation.

 - See the RN LPN Exam Packet or Page 1 of the application for LPN and RN Licensing Exam for information on the Felony Bar.

 - An additional barrier to admission may be the OIG Exclusion list.
 All applicants must prove clearance upon admission and during enrollment in the nursing program.
 The Office of Inspector General (OIG) was established in the U.S. Department of Health and Human Services to identify and eliminate fraud, waste, and abuse in the Department's programs and to promote efficiency and economy in Departmental operations.
-Students can check their status here.
+Students can check their status.